shivannis/xandr-docs-public/xandr-docs/mobile-sdk/show-banner-native-on-ios.md

 ---
 title: Show Banner Native on iOS
-description: This page explains about Banner Native and how the the banner object (ANBannerAdView) is multi-format, returning demand for banner ads and, if enabled via the APIs.
-ms.custom: ios-sdk
-ms.date: 10/28/2023
+description: Banner Native is the capability of Mobile SDK Banner class to return native demand.
+This page talks about banner object (ANBannerAdView) and how it is used. ms.custom: ios-sdk ms.date: 10/28/2023
 ---